simurai/chameleon-ui/README.md

 ## Chameleon UI theme

+> Warning: This is still experimental (see FAQ).
+Only use this theme together with the Chameleon syntax theme (see under Install).

 A color shifting UI theme for Atom.

-> Warning: This is still experimental.
-Only use this together with the Chameleon syntax theme (see under Install).

 ![Chameleon UI theme](https://cloud.githubusercontent.com/assets/378023/20452091/96804838-ae45-11e6-8e72-917b5cfd6e43.gif)

 ### Install

 This theme isn’t published.
 But you can still try it out by installing it from Atom’s settings.
-Go to __Settings > Install__ and then type `simurai/chameleon-ui` and hit enter.
+Go to __Settings > Install__ and then paste `simurai/chameleon-ui` and hit enter.
 Don’t forget to also install `simurai/chameleon-syntax` since they depend on each other.

-Then switch to the Themes tap and pick **Chameleon** for both, UI and Syntax.
+Then switch to the "Themes" tab and pick **Chameleon** for both, UI and Syntax.

 ### Settings